mbusick/yelpCamp/README.md

 ## Architecture

 The pages in this app are built with HTML5, CSS3, JavaScript,and Bootstrap 4.
 I used jQuery, NodeJS, and ExpressJS to handle requests with MongoDB as my DB.
-Authentication with username and password store is used to ensure only the user can edit or delete campgrounds and comments.
+Authentication with username and password store is used to make it so only the user can edit or delete campgrounds and comments.

 ## About